• Skip to primary navigation

 Vegetarian Kangkong with Quail Eggs served in a bowl

-What is Vegetarian Kangkong with Quail Eggs?
+What is Kangkong with Oyster Sauce?

-Health Benefits of Kangkong (Water Spinach):
+Health Benefits of Kangkong (Water Spinach)

 • Helps fight anemia

-• It reduces cholesterol levels
+• Reduces cholesterol

 • Prevents constipation

-• Improves skin health
+• Improves skin appearance

 savory Vegetarian Kangkong with Quail Eggs in a glass bowl

-Tips and Procedures:
+Tips and Procedures

 Listed below are all the ingredients you will need: